FI-modules and stability for representations of symmetric groups: Introduction

-It is straightforward to show that finite generation is preserved by quotients, extensions, tensor products, etc. Moreover, finite generation also passes to submodules when $k$ contains $\Q$ (see \S\ref{sec:noetherian}), so this is quite a robust property.
-Our first main theorem is the following.
+It is straightforward to show that finite generation is preserved by quotients, extensions, tensor products, etc. Moreover, finite generation also passes to submodules when $k$ contains $\Q$, so this is a robust property. \begin{introtheorem}[{\bf Noetherian property}] Let $k$ be a Noetherian ring containing $\Q$.
+The category of FI-modules over $k$ is \emph{Noetherian}: that is, any sub-FI-module of a finitely generated FI-module is finitely generated. \end{introtheorem} A theorem of Snowden~\cite[Theorem 2.3]{Snowden} can be used to give another proof of Theorem~\ref{th:noetherian}.
+In a sequel to the present paper, the authors, in joint work with Rohit Nagpal, removed the restriction in Theorem~\ref{th:noetherian} that $\Q\subset k$, proving that the category of FI-modules over \emph{any} Noetherian ring is Noetherian \cite[Theorem A]{CEFN}.